The summer concerts at Bradley Fair are among our favorite events of the year, and the best part is that they’re completely free!

 The Bradley Fair shopping center is at Rock Road and 21st Street East in Wichita.

-The free outdoor jazz concerts begin at 7:30 p.m.
-You can set up your lawn chair on the Plaza as early as 6 a.m. the day of the concert.
+The free outdoor summer concerts begin at 7:30 p.m.
+You can set up your lawn chair on the Plaza in your reserved spot as early as 5 p.m. the day of the concert.
+Plaza seating is limited so registration is required.
+The link to register will be posted here on the Monday before the summer concert.

 Here is the lineup and the scheduled dates for this summer according to the Bradley Fair website: